apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

 data between JVM and Python processes.
 Apache Arrow is disabled by default for Python UDTFs.

 To enable Arrow optimization, set ``spark.sql.execution.pythonUDTF.arrow.enabled`` to ``true``.
-Alternatively, you can specify the `useArrow` parameter when declaring the UDTF:
+Alternatively, you can specify the ``useArrow`` parameter when declaring the UDTF:

 .. literalinclude:: ../../../../../examples/src/main/python/sql/udtf.py
     :language: python
-    :lines: 103-108
+    :lines: 121-126
     :dedent: 4